Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Teach the ''Touch'' Command

-- Manage Rather than Risk
+Manage Rather Than Risk

-A time may come where you may wonder if you can start trusting your hound off the line and off leash.
-As tempting as this can be, it is better be safe than sorry.
+A time may come where you may wonder if you can start trusting your hound off the line and off-leash.
+As tempting as this can be, it is better to be safe than sorry.
 Evaluate your circumstances carefully: is there a busy road nearby?
 Other dogs you may not trust?
 Chances for her to take off and chase wild animals into the woods?
-If so, you are better off to a compromise: keep her on a 40 feet long line where she can freely discover the world but in the safety of your hands, knowing that she can no longer take off and escape.
+If so, you are better off to a compromise: keep her on a long line where she can freely discover the world but in the safety of your hands, knowing that she can no longer take off and escape.
 With stories of many hounds escaping never to come back, this may be your best option after all.

 - Secret Strategies for Potty Training your Puppy